 Section 3.
 Fees for Services.
 CWC shall pay Provider for Services actually performed as follows: (a) $34,000 for tasks 1-6 of the Services as outlined in the Proposal (the “Base Fee”); and (b) a pre-approved price for any additional related Services under section 2 above as mutually agreed by CWC and Provider in advance, in writing, on a case-by-case basis.

 Section 4.
 Method of Payment.
-Upon completion of the Services, Provider shall submit a detailed invoice to CWC setting forth the Services performed.
-CWC shall pay (or provide a reasoned objection to) the amount set forth in the invoice within 30 days after receipt.
+Each calendar month Provider shall submit to CWC a detailed invoice setting forth the Services performed during the immediately preceding calendar month, describing the Services rendered by type and date and specifying the resulting charges.
+Charges shall be in relation to the portion of the Services then completed and cumulatively for the entire project shall not exceed the Base Fee plus any mutually-approved charges for additional related Services under Section 2.
+CWC shall pay (or provide a reasoned objection to) the amount set forth in the current invoice within 20 days after receipt.

 Section 5.
 Services Performed in a Professional, Reasonable Manner.
 Provider shall perform the Services in a professional, reasonable, responsive manner in compliance with the Proposal, all laws, and all applicable standards of performance.
 Subject to the foregoing, the exact nature of how the Services are to be performed and other matters incidental to providing the Services shall remain with Provider.